tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 4. Student Do: Diversification (15 min)

 In this activity, students will apply the concept of correlation to diversify a portfolio, a practical financial use case.
-In order to create a diversified portfolio that tends to minimize long-term volatility and risk, stocks within the portfolio should be as noncorrelated as possible.
+In order to create a diversified portfolio that tends to minimize long-term volatility and risk, stocks within the portfolio should be as non-correlated as possible.
 Students need to find the stock with returns that are least correlated to the returns of stocks in an existing portfolio.

 **File:** [market_analysis.ipynb](Activities/02-Stu_Correlation/Unsolved/diversification.ipynb)